ruzin/muppet/README.md

 -------------------------------
 Prior to using Muppet, the following pre-requisites need to be in place:

+- **[AWS Organizations](https://aws.amazon.com/organizations/)**: Set up AWS Organizations in your master/billing AWS account.
+All accounts that you create using Muppet will fall under this Organization.
 - **[AWS Workmail](https://aws.amazon.com/workmail/)**: Create an AWS workmail account.
 The first 25 users are free to create and then its $4 per user per month.
-- **Terraform/Boto3**: Ensure that you have installed terraform/boto3 in the environment that you are running Muppet in.
+- **Terraform/Boto3**: Ensure that you have installed Terraform/Boto3 in the environment that you are running Muppet in.
+Familiarize yourself with the concept of [Modules](https://www.terraform.io/docs/modules/usage.html) in Terraform.

 Getting Started & Documentation
 -------------------------------
+Muppet is very simple to use, hence the name :P. To get started:
+- Clone the repository locally
+- In example.tf